 They say that education opens doors, and that applies to your future students as much as it does for your resume.

 Here’s how to unlock any door with your

 If the ink on your teaching certificate still hasn't dried yet and you don’t have any relevant experience, put your education section above your experience section to make a strong first impression.

-5. Highlight Your First Year Teacher Skills
+: How to Write an Entry-Level Resume 5.
+Highlight Your First Year Teacher Skills

 Research suggests that teacher quality is the largest in-school factor to student achievement.
 Without years of experience, the best way to show you can be an excellent teacher is by displaying your skills.